Actor in Law: Development and production

 The film is directed by Nabeel Qureshi and produced by Fizza Ali Meerza and Mehdi Ali, making it their second project after Na Maloom Afraad.
 The details about the film were unveiled by Nabeel Qureshi and Fizza Ali Meerza at a press conference in Karachi on 9 January 2016.
 The press conference was also attended by Fahad Mustafa, Mehwish Hayat, Alyy Khan and Indian veteran actor Om Puri, who made his Lollywood debut.
 The producer Fizza also revealed that the film stars Fahad Mustafa and Mehwish Hayat in lead roles.
 The cast also includes Alyy Khan, Saife Hassan, Saleem Mairaj, Saboor Ali, Anoushay Abbasi and Ahson Talish in important roles.
 Humayun Saeed, Mahira Khan, Nayyar Ejaz, Talat Hussain, Rehan Sheikh, and Rashid Khawaja all made special appearance in the film.
 Om Puri told that he signed the film because the script is different and unique.
 He also told the title Actor in Law is suggested by him.
 "I didn't know this team personally when I was approached for the film.
 But I was aware of the fact that Pakistani films have improved a lot." said Puri.
 The director Nabeel Qureshi said that this film is a different story just like Na Maloom Afraad.
 "Rather than telling jokes, I enjoy telling stories.
-And audiences can expect the same with Actor in Law as well since it has a very unique story," said Qureshi.
+And audience can expect the same with Actor in Law as well since it has a very unique story," said Qureshi.
 Cinematography was done by Rana Kamran.
 It was distributed locally and internationally by Urdu 1 Pictures.
 It was the first film distribution by Urdu 1.
 The film was released on the occasion of Eid al-Adha in mid 2016.

 Production

 Filming

-The first spell of film was shot in Karachi.
+The first spell of the film was shot in Karachi.

 Marketing

 Title poster of film was released in February 2016 while the first look poster was revealed on 24 June 2016 via social media.
 Director claimed that, Indian actor Om Puri will also come to Pakistan for the promotional purpose of his debut Pakistani film.
 On 28 June 2016, the trailer launch event was held in PC Hotel, Karachi where character posters were also unveiled.
-According to the Pakistani box office reports, the lollywood movie Actor in Law collected over 100 million in just 5 days in Pakistan which is the second best performance by a Pakistani movie after Jawani Phir Nahi Ani.
+According to the Pakistani box office reports, the lollywood movie Actor in Law collected over 100 million in just 5 days in Pakistan, which is the second best performance by a Pakistani movie after Jawani Phir Nahi Ani.